kayleighbisset/SE300-Project/README.md

 Enter the meeting date, club name, and any extra meeting information when prompted.
 After the program runs, check for the output file named

-How to Run
+How to Run:
 After starting the program, the user will be prompted to enter:

 The date of the meeting
 The club or organization name
 Any other relevant meeting information

-Limitations
+Limitations:
 This implementation does not currently support:

 QR code generation
 Google Forms integration
 Login or role-based access control

-Expected Output
+Expected Output:
 If the program runs correctly, it will display: